FirstVoyager/Tweet-deleter/README.md

 ## :grey_question: FAQ

-- is this repo clean code?
+- Does this repo use clean code?
 - No.
 - Is this repo written in Java?
 - Yes.